-"Sustainability is a key driver of value and must be considered to both protect and enhance our clients' capital."
-Contents Foreword 04 Olivia's welcome Strategy and execution Planet, People, Partnerships 06 07 Three key pillars 09 Climate risk 10 ESG regulation Making an impact Case study 1: Solar power attractiveness 12 13 Case study 2: Utility-scale energy storage 14 Case study 3: Renewable energy for tenants 15 Case study 4: Bridging the digital divide 16 Case study 5: The greening of logistics 17 Case study 6: Wind park repowering Corporate dedication 19 Key memberships and commitments Reaching new heights 21 2023 GRESB Assessments results Multi-Managers Real Estate 22 23 Longstanding performance 25 Our targets and progress
+04 Olivia's welcome

+2 Strategy and execution

+- O6 Planet, People, Partnerships

+- 07 Three key pillars

+- 09 Climate risk

+- 10 ESG regulation

+3 Making an impact

+- 12 Case study 1: Solar power attractiveness - 13 Case study 2: Utility-scale energy storage - 14 Case study 3: Renewable energy for tenants - 15 Case study 4: Bridging the digital divide - 16 Case study 5: The greening of logistics - 17 Case study 6: Wind park repowering

+4 Corporate dedication

+19 Key memberships and commitments

+5 Reaching new heights

+- 21 2023 GRESB Assessments results

+- 22 Multi-Managers Real Estate

+- 23 Longstanding performance

+- Our targets and progress

-"There is an extreme shortage of sustainable assets and the supply-demand differential will only grow in the future."
-Olivia Muir, Head of Sustainability, Real Estate & Private Markets Sustainability has been part of Real Estate & Private Markets (REPM)'s DNA for decades.
+"We believe there is an extreme shortage of sustainable assets and the supply-demand differential will only grow in the future."

+Olivia Muir, Head of Sustainability, Real Estate & Private Markets

+Sustainability has been part of Real Estate & Private Markets (REPM)'s DNA for decades.
 Today, it forms an integral part of client discussions and investment decision across our business, grounded in our belief that sustainability is a key driver of value and must be considered to both protect and enhance our clients' capital.
 And the sustainability topic is only increasing in importance.

 Tenants are making net zero commitments, needing net zero aligned real estate accordingly.
 Regulators are introducing ratcheting emissions limits across sectors.
 Clients are demanding executable investment solutions across an array of sustainable themes.
 The acceleration of these trends over 2023 has cemented REPM's long-held belief: there is an extreme shortage of sustainable assets and the supply-demand differential will only grow in the future.

 Consequently in 2023 we have focused on delivering new capabilities targeting some of the big issues facing our planet and its people.
 These capabilities include a global team focused on decarbonization in the transportation sector, expansion of existing strategies in the healthcare space and progress on the brown to green transition in real estate with two major partnerships established at REPM and UBS levels.
 The 2024 new capability pipeline looks busy too, with new ideas being pursued in the food security business, impact lending and in natural capital opportunities.

 In our existing strategies we have made significant progress in our approach towards climate risk and the measurability of our sustainability progress, all while contending with the slew of changing regulations, standards and other stakeholder and client requirements.

 In this, our 14th annual sustainability report, our teams detail their progress in our existing businesses' approaches to sustainability, and we cover some of the new capabilities in the sustainability themes that we believe will become norm in the near future.

 Thank you for joining us on this journey!

 Olivia

 Strategy and execution

 Our sustainability resources and governance has evolved over 2023 to reflect the growth of the topic, both in size and importance.